neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

 #### Schema size
 The proposed solution could increase the size of the augmented schema noticeably.

+#### Overflow
+In cases where a mathematical operation leads to an overflow, then an exception must be raised.

 ## Alternative Solution
 Create a new GraphQL scalar type that supports these operations:
 - `ADD`
 - `SUBTRACT`
+- `MULTIPLY`
+- `DIVIDE`

 For instance `counter: { ADD: 1 }` or `counter: { SUBTRACT: 1 }`, the syntax `counter: 1` should remains valid.
 The new GraphQL scalar type should be available for all the following types:
 - Int
 - Float
 - BigInt

+The MULTIPLY and the DIVIDE operations will then be available only for fields defined as Float.

 ### Usage Examples
 Given the following type definitions: